Summer 2022 Work

 Maud Wagner, 1907

-As a white person, Sarah recognizes that they are complicit in and benefit from systemic racism and white supremacy.
+As a white person, Sare recognizes that they are complicit in and benefit from systemic racism and white supremacy.
 Over the last year, they have been taking part in anti-racism and anti-oppression courses and engaging in independent research to further their knowledge of systemic racism, particularly in the arts industry.
-For fellow theatre artists, Sarah highly recommends taking part in Nicole Brewer's Anti-Racist Theatre course.
+For fellow theatre artists, Sare highly recommends taking part in Nicole Brewer's Anti-Racist Theatre course.